SergeMerzliakov/installmation/README.md

 I am writing it in Kotlin, as there is no reason to use Java anymore.

+The tool will provide the following:

+    1. Ability to create complete installer
+    2. Ability to generate batch scripts for the relevant JPackage commands

+No doubt plugins for doing this in Gradle or Maven will appear, and this is meant to complement those approaches.

 ### Current State of Master Branch ###